aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/split/_index.md

 weight: 240
 ---

-Aspose provides a powerful API to split Word documents into parts.
+Aspose provides a powerful API to split Word documents.
 It's a common document automation task when you need to break a large document into a number of smaller ones to handle them separately.

 For example, you must have been in a situation when you have a massive DOCX file, requiring urgent team work.
 In this case, it is pretty necessary to divide a Word document into sub-documents to speed up the collaborative workflow.